NLegendre/wp-instagram-wall/README.md

 ?>
 ```

+### Cache
+- the module create a new file every day (old files are deleted)
+- the cache file is created in wp-content/uploads/cache/wp-instagram-wall/ directory

 ### Common errors
 - app id, secret id or user id are incorrect
 - redirect url isn't correct on you app